fastoch/Nest-Full-Course/TUTO.md

 }
 ```

+### User update

+When building input validation types (also called "DTOs"), it's often useful to build `create` and `update` variations
+on the same type.
+For example, the `create` variant may require all fields, while the `update` variant may make all
+fields optional.

+Nest provides the `PartialType()` utility function to make this task easier and minimize boilerplate.

+## Using our DTOs

-Now, let's see how to use that DTO in our users.service and users.controller.
+Now, let's see how to use our DTOs in our users.service and users.controller.

 ---
-@70/179
+@71/179